About My Art, by Stephen Linhart

 Contact

-In the digital manipulation of fine art and photography, I’m exploring the relationship between collage, pop art and algorithmic art.
-I’m not following one school or path, but exploring a wilderness of possibilities.
-I process and combine images to create an image-space, which I explore to find what I’m seeking.
+In the digital manipulation of fine art and photography, I’m exploring the relationship between collage, pop art and algorithmic art; a wilderness of possibilities.
+I process and combine images to create an image-space, which I explore and sample.
 It’s something like finding pretty shells on a beach, except that first I have to make the beach.
 I find a glimpse of something—a shell—then I compose and edit the image to capture that glimpse.
 Sometimes it works and I keep it.
-Sometimes it doesn’t and I start again.
+Sometimes it doesn’t, and I start again.

 Some of my works are inspired by myths and stories.
 For others, I use a more abstract method of pure exploration.
 Working by experimentation and serendipity helps me explore aesthetic systems more freely.